Overview of Election Day Voting

 On Election Days, registered voters in North Carolina may vote at their assigned polling place.
 This is different than early voting, where eligible individuals may cast a ballot at any early voting site in their county.

-Polling places will be open from 6:30 a.m. to 7:30 p.m.
+Polling places will be open from 6:30 a.m. to 7:30 p.m. on Election Day.
 Any voter in line at their assigned polling place at 7:30 p.m. will be able to vote.
 The busiest times tend to be early in the morning and just before the polls close.
 Avoid longer lines by voting at off-peak times.

-Unsure if you are registered?
 Find out if you are registered to vote by entering your information into the Voter Search.

 Your Election Day Polling Place

-Find your Election Day polling place by entering your information into the Voter Search, or search using your address with the Election Day Polling Place Search.
+Find your Election Day polling place by entering your information into the Voter Search, or search using your address with the Election Day Polling Place Search

 The State Board asks that all voters respect the right of others to participate in the election.
 Intimidating any voter is a crime.
 Voters who feel harassed or intimidated should notify an election official immediately.